 Lazy weekends, you know how they are.
 Me and my equally ultra-lazy friends decided to try out Counter Strike.
 I had been trying to convince them to play with me over Hamachi, but they just wouldn’t listen.
-I had been using a NETGEAR WG111 USB adapter as a WiFi router using Connectify (if you have a Windows 7 machine, you can use virtually any WiFi adapter as a router!).
+I had been using a NETGEAR WG111 USB adapter as a WiFi router using Connectify (if you have a Windows 7 machine, you can use virtually any WiFi adxapter as a router!).
 So last weekend, we were so bored with being bored, and we thought we’ll give CS a shot.
 Boy did we have fun!

 However, using a WiFi adapter as a router really is only a makeshift solution, and I had been searching for reasons for buying a wireless N-router.
 So I do a little bit of research and finally zeroed-in on the NETGEAR DGN1000.
 I ordered it on eBay and got it delivered 2 days later.
 Sadly, they packaged a little frustration along with the router.

 Being the geek, I tried manually configuring it at first by logging into the admin console, which didn’t work.
 I tried giving the accompanying CD a shot.
 It had a configuration wizard, dubbed ‘Smart Wizard’.
 It tried to auto-detect the settings but failed miserably.
 But fret not, fellow earthlings.
 After a lot of trial-and-error, I managed to properly configure it, and I’ve been happily surfing the net, seeding Dexter’s Laboratory and hotspotting for over 2 days without a hitch.
 Here’s the full settings.